Marcos Lavín

-Marcos Lavín Rodríguez (born 2 September 1996) is a Spanish footballer who plays as a goalkeeper for French club Dunkerque.
+Marcos Lavín Rodríguez (born 2 September 1996) is a Spanish footballer who plays as a goalkeeper for Primeira Liga club Académico de Viseu.

 Club career

-Lavín was born in Madrid, and finished his formation with Real Madrid.
-On 1 February 2016, he joined UD Logroñés after terminating his contract with Los Blancos, but only appeared with the reserves during his spell.
+Lavín was born in Madrid, and finished his formation with the academy of Real Madrid.
+On 1 February 2016, he joined Logroñes after terminating his contract with Los Blancos, but only appeared with the reserves during his spell.

-On 12 July 2016, Lavín signed for Atlético Saguntino in Segunda División B. A backup to Adrián Lluna, he moved to Córdoba CF on 23 June of the following year, being initially assigned to the B-side also in the third division.
+On 12 July 2016, Lavín signed for Atlético Saguntino in Segunda División B. A backup to Adrián Lluna, he moved to Córdoba on 23 June of the following year, being initially assigned to the B-side also in the third division.

 Lavín was promoted to the first-team ahead of the 2018–19 campaign, as a backup to Carlos Abad, and renewed his contract until 2021 on 3 October 2018.
-He made his professional debut thirteen days later, starting in a 4–1 away routing of Elche CF for the season's Copa del Rey.
+He made his professional debut thirteen days later, starting in a 4–1 away routing of Elche for the season's Copa del Rey.

-Lavín made his Segunda División debut on 3 November 2018, playing the full 90 minutes in a 4–2 home win against Extremadura UD.
-The following 1 August, after suffering relegation, he cut ties with the club.
+Lavín made his Segunda División debut on 3 November 2018, playing the full 90 minutes in a 4–2 home win against Extremadura.
+The following 1 August, after suffering relegation, he cut ties with the club, and signed for Getafe CF's reserves shortly after.

+On 3 September 2020, Lavín moved abroad for the first time in his career, joining Romanian Liga I side Voluntari.
+He departed the club in January to sign for Extremadura in Primera División RFEF, but left only weeks later after being unable to play in the country until June.

+On 21 July 2022, Laviín returned to Atlético Saguntino, now in Segunda Federación.
+Regularly used, he signed for third division side Algeciras CF on 11 July of the following year, but spent the most of the campaign as a backup to Lucho García.
-On 6 July 2024, Lavín signed a one-season contract with Lugo.

-On 6 August 2025, Lavín moved to Dunkerque in French Ligue 2 on a one-season contract with an option to extend.
+On 6 July 2024, Lavín signed a one-season contract with fellow division three side Lugo.
+On 6 August of the following year, he moved to USL Dunkerque of the French Ligue 2 on a one-year deal with an option to extend.

+On 8 July 2026, Lavín joined Académico de Viseu in the Portuguese Primeira Liga.